Reviews You Can Rely On

 Our Verdict

-We have tested previous versions of these pants before, and the latest Spyder Dare lives up to our expectations.
-When skiing the coldest winter days during the test period, these were our favorite to wear and earned our Top Pick for Cold Conditions.
-They provide warmth with synthetic insulation that most other ski pants in our review did not provide.
-This insulation is protected by a burly Gore-Tex shell that will keep you dry and block the wind.
-Our main issue with these pants is that the pockets are not very well sealed, and the fit is a little snug compared with other pants on the market.
-They also don't vent as well as most of the competition, but on the bitterly cold days that this pant is designed for, that's rarely an issue.
+When skiing the coldest winter days, these pants provide the warmth and weather protection you need, thanks to plenty of synthetic insulation.
+This is protected by a burly Gore-Tex shell that will keep you dry and block the wind.
+The fit is well-tailored for active skiing, and the pockets are excellent.
+The cut is slim, and the styling is decidedly “racer-like”, both of which are polarizing.
+They also don't vent as well as some other breathable pants, but on the bitterly cold days this pant is made for, that's rarely an issue.
 See it rated versus top competitors in our best ski pants review.

 REASONS TO BUY